Methylene blue is a unique active ingredient with an exciting history in medicine, research and diagnostics.

 🇩🇪 Made in Germany

-💙 Precise dosing
+💙 Precise dosage

-100 ml light-protected glass bottle with pipette – approx. 2000 drops of 0.5 mg methylene blue per drop.
+100 ml light-protected glass bottle with pipette – approx. 2000 drops of 1 mg methylene blue per drop.